Make a Commitment

 - The institution has individual or family members and a structure of leadership and decision making.

 All PCI member institutions contribute in five ways by:

-- Building a institutional organizing team;
+- Building an institutional organizing team (core team);

 - Nominate two delegates to the Delegate Assembly that meets quarterly.
 Ideally, at least one delegate will be low-income.

 - Make a stewardship commitment on an annual basis to help finance the organization;

 - Acting in concert with the PCI strategy, regional clusters, and clergy caucuses;

 - Involving their members and neighbors in the surrounding community to work on behalf of the common good.